gparmer/ANRsim/01_legacy_evt_econs/article.md

 **Discussion.**  We can see that **procons+evt** is still the most efficient in the long game, but in this case, there is quite a tempo hit (taking about 7 resource clicks to catch up from).
 Overall, many of the approaches are still relatively efficient, but they take some time to get rolling.

-**Wait a second!**  Are we saying that *putting all of these economy cards into my deck isn't increasing the credit efficiency of clicks by any more than 0.4*!?
-A normal event package has even less efficiency than clicking for credit?
+**Wait a second!**  Are we saying that *putting all of these economy cards into my deck isn't even as efficient as clicking for credits*!?
 Insanity!

 Yes, but that's only half the story.
 The other half is quality draw efficiency.
 While clicking for credits might do better than **evt**, it would yield no cards, thus no options.
 So to round out the story, we must also look at quality draw efficiency.

-## Quality Draw Click Efficiency
+## Quality Draw Efficiency

 So how many quality draws per resource click do each of the economic packages yield?
 In the following graph, the dotted line has a slope of one, again for reference.
 If we just clicked to draw, that line would result.